xxfoundation/elixxir-gateway/README.md

       --bufferExpiration duration         How long a message record should last in the gossip buffer if it arrives before the Gateway starts handling the gossip. (default 5m0s)
       --capacity uint32                   The capacity of rate-limiting buckets in the map. (default 20) --certPath string                   Path to the self-signed TLS certificate for Gateway.
 Expects PEM format.
 (Required) -c, --config string                     Path to load the Gateway configuration file from.
-If not set, this file must be named gateway.yaml and must be located in ~/.xxnetwork/, /opt/xxnetwork, or /etc/xxnetwork.
-      --enableGossip                      Feature flag for in progress gossip functionality -h, --help                              help for gateway
+(Required) --enableGossip                      Feature flag for in progress gossip functionality -h, --help                              help for gateway
       --idfPath string                    Path to where the identity file (IDF) is saved.
 The IDF stores the Gateway's Node's network identity.
 This is used by the wrapper management script.
 (Required)